-Has Djokovic finally settled the men's GOAT race?
+Has Djokovic settled the men's GOAT debate?

 However, neither Federer nor Nadal have achieved what Djokovic did by lifting the Coupe des Mousquetaires again on Sunday - winning at least three Slams on each surface.

-By beating Ruud, Djokovic has become the only man in history - and fourth player after Margaret Court, Steffi Graf and Serena Williams - to win each of the four majors three times.
+By beating Ruud, Djokovic has become the only man in history - and fourth player after Court, Steffi Graf and Williams - to win each of the four majors three times.

 Nadal has won them all at least twice, with Federer winning just once on the Paris clay.